 Quote's face and antenna have more detail.
 Misery's sideburns gained a little curl, and the brick floor below is slightly more three-dimensional.

 Unused button mapping icons for PS4, Xbox One, Vita, and Wii U; all of which never received their own port of Cave Story!

-The latest version now had a option to change the sprite graphics to the original Freeware style graphics, and unlike the PC version, the graphics can be used outside regular Story Mode and has a Halloween and Christmas variation depending of current date.
-As a result, there's only a little difference between both original and this version.
+The latest version now had an option to change the sprite graphics to the original Freeware style graphics, and unlike the PC version, the graphics can be used outside regular Story Mode and has a Halloween and Christmas variation depending on the current date.
+As a result, there's only a little difference between both the original and this version.
 Even the unused one from pre-patch, which were taken straight from the PC version.